temporalio/documentation/docs/cloud/introduction/support.md

 Temporal Cloud includes the support, services and training needed to onboard you successfully, design and deploy your application efficiently and scale.
 Our team has extensive knowledge of the Temporal project, and a broad set of skills to help you succeed with any project.

-Temporal Cloud provides support for break/fix issues, and services to help with onboarding, design/code reviews for your application and pre-production optimization.
+Temporal Cloud provides support for break/fix issues, and services to help with onboarding, design/code reviews for your application, and pre-production optimization.

 :::note